yslianTim/rhbm_gem/docs/developer/adding-dataobject-operations.md

 - `ModelObject`
 - `MapObject`

-It also covers where command-side object loading belongs.
-There is no shared manager-owned iteration layer in the current architecture.
+It also covers where file loading, database loading, and command-side orchestration belong in the current codebase.

 Related references: